Pixaoxiuxia/sky/content/Experiences.Rmd

 ## Courses

-• **Population Health**: Social Medicine, Epidemiology of Population and Health, Social Research on Population and Reproductive Health, Topics in Health Economics
+• **Epidemiology**: Social Medicine, Epidemiology of Population and Health, Social Research on Population and Reproductive Health

 • **Demography**: Introduction to Demography, Demographic Statistics, Population Sociology, Population: Issues and Research

 • **Sociology**: Introduction to Sociology, Social Science Research: Theory & Practice

-• **Economics**: Principles of Economics, Intermediate Microeconomics, Intermediate Macroeconomics, Econometrics, Economics of Money and Finance
+• **Economics**: Principles of Economics, Intermediate Microeconomics, Intermediate Macroeconomics, Econometrics, Economics of Money and Finance, Topics in Health Economics

-• **Life Course**: Social Gerontology, Social Security and Welfare for Elderly
+• **Life Course and Gerontology**: Social Gerontology, Social Security and Welfare for Elderly

 • **Sex, Gender, and Sexuality**: Feminism and Social Work